Costa Rica national football team

-The Costa Rica national football team (Selección de fútbol de Costa Rica) represents Costa Rica in men's international football.
-The national team is administered by the Federación Costarricense de Fútbol (Costa Rican Football Federation), the governing body for football in Costa Rica.
-It has been a member of FIFA since 1927, founding member of CONCACAF since 1961, and regionally it is a member of UNCAF since 1990.
+The Costa Rica national football team (Selección de fútbol de Costa Rica) represents Costa Rica in men's international football, which is governed by the Federación Costarricense de Fútbol (Costa Rican Football Federation), the governing body for football in Costa Rica founded in 1921.
+It has been an affiliate member of FIFA since 1927 and a founding affiliate member of CONCACAF since 1961.
+Regionally, it is an affiliate member of UNCAF in the Central American Zone.

-From 1938 to 1961, it was a member of CCCF, the former governing body of football in Central America and Caribbean, and a predecessor confederation of CONCACAF.
-It was also a member of PFC, the unified confederation of the Americas, from 1946 to 1961.
+From 1938 to 1961, it was a member of CCCF, the former governing body of football in Central America and Caribbean and a predecessor confederation of CONCACAF, and also a member of PFC, the former unified confederation of the Americas, from 1946 to 1961.

+Costa Rica has qualified for the FIFA World Cup six times, and it is one of four CONCACAF teams to have advanced to the knockout stage, reaching the quarter-finals in 2014 and also reaching the round of 16 in 1990.
+It also participated twice in the Olympic Games (1980 and 1984).

-Costa Rica is the third most successful national team in its confederation and the most successful team from the Central American zone, winning 3 CONCACAF Championship titles (1963, 1969 and 1989), becoming the first champions in the history of CONCACAF's premier continental competition.
-Regionally, Costa Rica won 7 CCCF Championship titles (organized by CCCF, the former confederation for the Central American and Caribbean zones), and also won 8 Copa Centroamericana titles (organized by UNCAF).
+Costa Rica has participated twenty-three times in CONCACAF's premier continental competition; it is the third most successful team in its confederation and the most successful Central American team, winning 3 CONCACAF Championship titles (1963, 1969 and 1989), becoming the first champions of the competition in 1963.
+The team's best performance under the CONCACAF Gold Cup format was finishing as runners-up in 2002.
+It has participated four times in League A of the CONCACAF Nations League, finishing in fourth place in the 2021 finals.